 She continues in her training, with the goal to address these issues so that she can be safely adopted into a forever home.
 She is benefiting from having a consistent set of people working with her and she is becoming more friendly and outgoing.

 She has had medical conditions that impact her behavior, including ulcers and problems with sensitivity in her back.
 With medical care and consistent interaction with dedicated volunteers, she made improvements in her attitude and training.
 In October 2016, we started being able to ride her again.
-Her groundwork has come along and her personality is much more respectful and willing.
+Her groundwork had come along and her personality was much more respectful and willing.

 April 2017 update: We have been experimenting with medications for her stomach issues to find something reliable for her.
 Zoe continues to work with our trainers and is making progress.
 She is also becoming more friendly while in her stall, hanging her head out of her door to greet visitors.

 Dec 2017: We are so proud of Zoe!
 She came to us well trained but with major mental issues... and we are happy that our patience is finally paying off with her!
 She still prefers to have one dedicated person, she does not trust easily.
 But with dedication and payoff, she is willing to share what she knows.
-She has been doing well under saddle, and she is getting better at cantering.
-She can still be insecure and needs a strong but gentle hand.
+She had been a certified Search and Rescue horse.
+We started riding her again in small doses.
+With a gentle, but confident leader her personality starts to shine.
+She is great at a number of groundwork exercises.
+She can play Stay like nobody's business.
+She'll stay parked all day!
+She can still be insecure and have regressions, but overall she is coming along.
 She would be an excellent project horse for someone willing to invest in her.
-Gallery: